cristianstaicu/SecBench.js/README.md

 # Core Features

 This benchmark includes vulnerabilities from `five` different classes.
-Th number of lable vulnerabilities for each class is given below:
+The number of labeled vulnerabilities for each class is given below:

 | S.no | Vulnerablity                                | Number of exploits |
 | ---- | ------------------------------------------- | ------------------ |